Richard Gascoigne, CEO of Solutionpath, discusses how efficient use of data can help universities support struggling students

 Nottingham Trent University

 There are many universities who have already taken this approach and seen measurable impact and not waited for experimental outputs that may or may not work.
-For example, Nottingham Trent University have produced a ‘whole university’ dashboard to generate and display real-time engagement data to both students and staff.
+For example, Nottingham Trent University has produced a ‘whole university’ dashboard to generate and display real-time engagement data to both students and staff.
 If a student registered a lack of engagement activity for a number of days, an email would be sent to a relevant staff member asking that they make contact with that individual.
 This approach means that any intervention is based on facts and can be made quickly.
 This approach has proven to be more accurate and timelier than using the existing data points identified above.
 To learn more about how Nottingham Trent University use StREAM, click here.

 While universities shouldn’t be relied upon to solve the mental health crisis, they have a significant role to play in being a route to seeking help at arguably one of the most vulnerable times in a young person’s life.
 Having an approach that can pinpoint at-risk students accurately and quickly using engagement data, can help universities to support students both academically and personally, allowing universities to ensure that they fulfil one of their core duties; to fully nurture young learners on their educational journeys without profiling or stigmatising them.

-Richard Gascoigne, CEO of Solutionpath, discusses how efficient use of data can help universities support struggling students Article first published by Education Technology, 28/10/2019, written and contributed by Richard Gascoigne, CEO of Solutionpath Mental health With World Mental Health Day having recently taken place, over the last few weeks people across the globe have been […]
+Richard Gascoigne, CEO of Solutionpath, discusses how efficient use of data can help universities support struggling students Article first published by Education Technology, 28/10/2019, written and contributed by Richard Gascoigne, CEO of Solutionpath Mental health With World Mental Health Day having recently taken place, over the last few weeks people across the globe have […]

 Fill in your details in the form to the right to access the full article.